Elizabeth College, Guernsey: Foundation

-Prior to the school's foundation, the Queen's Commissioners raised concern over the civil and religious administration of Guernsey.
-The 1824 review of the school described how, in the first half of the sixteenth century, the island "was in a state of dissension and confusion" and "appears to have been most deplorable, for ignorance, superstition, and, especially, for the unsettled state of its political and religious affairs", noting that "in the year of the institution of the College, three persons were burned for witchcraft".

-In 1563, the Privy Council recommended that Guernsey's "spiritual and temporal jurisdictions [be examined] to reform errors and abuses" and recommended the establishment of a school by Royal Charter.
-They believed the island required secondary education so that students might go on to preach as clergymen in Guernsey in line with principles of the Protestant reformation.
-The Charter required the States of Guernsey to found a free grammar school with a schoolmaster appointed by the Governor of Guernsey.

-The school was founded on 25 May 1563, by a patent roll from Queen Elizabeth I which read:
+In the mid-sixteenth century, the Queen's Commissioners raised concern over the civil, political and religious administration of Guernsey.
+In the year the school was founded, three people were burned for witchcraft.
+The Privy Council thought, therefore, that the island required secondary education in the hope that students might go on to preach as clergymen on the island in line with principles of the Protestant Reformation.
+They recommended the establishment of a school by royal charter, whereby a free grammar school would be founded by the States of Guernsey with a master appointed by the island's Governor.
+The school was founded on 25 May 1563 as Queen Elizabeth's Grammar School by a patent roll from Elizabeth I which read:

 Also since there is no grammar school in the isle, to erect a free grammar school there called Queen Elizabeth's Grammar School under the seal of the isle; the schoolmaster thereof to be appointed and removable by the Captain (except the Queen shall otherwise order); the school to be endowed with wheat rentes of 80 quarters a year found to belong to the Queen by the late Commissioners.

-The school was instituted in September that year, and was the fourth school established on the island.
-To create a site for the school, Franciscan friars were moved from land at La Rue Des Frères, a site which the school still occupies.
-The first schoolmaster was Belgian scholar, Adrian Saravia, who went on to be a translator of the King James Bible.
+It was the fourth school to be established on the island.
+To create a site for the school, Franciscan friars were moved from land at La Rue Des Frères.
+The first schoolmaster was Belgian scholar, Adrian Saravia.
 Saravia left the island by 1571, describing the local population as an "uncivilised race" which "hates all learning".
+Over the next two and a half centuries the school struggled to survive, in large part due to shortcomings with the statutes on which the school was founded: the raising of funds was a near-constant issue, with buildings being abandoned and land alienated; principals (then known as masters) came and went; the pupil roll never exceeded 29 and, for several periods, there were no students at the school at all.